mobilemike/mobilemike.github.com/source/index.markdown

 -----
 My name is Mike and I'm looking for a a company to to help me reboot my career.

 For almost 10 years, I've been climbing the corporate ladder of enterprise IT.
-Recently, I've been growing more and more displeased with the state of my industry.
+Recently, I've grown more and more displeased with the state of my industry.
 Buy over build, lack of integration, never taking projects past 80%, zero respect for the benefits of open source; the list goes on and on.
 Well, no more.

 This summer I took the leap.
-I quit my systems architecture position to give me the time necessary to pursue new career somewhere in the Ruby/Rails ecosystem.
+I left my systems architecture position to to pursue my new career somewhere in the Ruby/Rails ecosystem.
 Unlike most developers, my story and background are a bit different, so please bear with me.
 My [resume] highlights my past engineering and leadership skills.
 Please allow me to explain my development background in more detail.

 I've been using Ruby in a hobby capacity for 5 years.
 I attended Rails Conf '07 and learned an immense amount about Rails and the ecosystem in general.
 In 2009 I attended the Pragmatic Studio's Ruby on Rails course.
 When I returned, I immediately began work on an internal app for my employer; one that they still use today.
 It was never the focus of my job to do development, but I had been bitten by the bug and there is no going back.
 To take the next step, I need to put these skills to work in a professional capacity.